jasonwu0731/PaperNet/README.md

 - Login or register for an account
 - Search paper by paper title or keywords (or both), you can also set the branch and depth of the tree
 - Click "Show Tree" button and wait for your tree
-- After the tree showed, you can room in and out, move or drag the tree node
+- Room in and out, move or drag the tree node after tree showed
-- You can click any nodes on the tree to get node information, or double-click the tree to change tree visualization
+- Click any nodes on the tree to get node information, or double-click the tree to change tree visualization
+- Edit and store your own note of each paper eyerywhere
-- Click "Store Tree" if your want to access the tree information next time (You can see the tree in "My Trees")
+- Click "Store Tree" if your want to access the tree information next time (You can view, edit or delete them in "My Trees")

 ## Setup
 #### Install mysql